Sidney Jeffryes: Involuntary confinement

-Legacy and late life
+Legacy and honors

-Jeffryes' meticulous records of wireless reception quality during the second year of the Australasian Antarctic Expedition were correlated by himself, and by other expeditioners, with other observations of variables such as magnetic readings, auroral intensity, and St Elmo's Fire.
-These identified, perhaps for the first time, the impacts of Antarctic conditions upon low frequency radio wave propagation.
+Jeffryes' meticulous records of wireless reception quality during the second year of the Australasian Antarctic Expedition were correlated by himself, and by other expeditioners, with other observations of variables such as magnetic readings, auroral intensity, and St Elmo's fire.
+They identified, perhaps for the first time, the impact of Antarctic conditions on low-frequency radio wave propagation.

-The expedition's head and designated spokesman, Douglas Mawson, had little to say in his published histories about Jeffryes' active service in Antarctica.
-For almost 100 years, the unfortunate wireless operator's name was suppressed from most Antarctic records.
-But in August 2010, the Australian Antarctic Division honored Jeffryes for his pioneering winter service by naming a previously unnamed glacier after him.
-The Jeffryes Glacier is located at 67°4' South, 143°59' East, in the Australian Antarctic Territory.
+In his published histories, the expedition head and designated spokesman, Douglas Mawson, had little to say about Jeffryes' active service in Antarctica.
+For almost 100 years, the name of the unfortunate wireless operator was suppressed from most Antarctic records.
+But, in August 2010, the Australian Antarctic Division honoured Jeffryes for his pioneering winter service by naming a previously unnamed glacier after him.
+The Jeffryes Glacier is located in the Australian Antarctic Territory, at 67°4' south, 143°59' east.
 It should not be confused with the Jeffries Glacier.

-In December 2013, the first opera to be based on Mawson's 1911–14 expedition to Antarctica, The Call of Aurora (by Tasmanian composer Joe Bugden) was performed at The Peacock Theatre in Hobart.
-A chamber opera, The Call of Aurora investigates the relationship between Douglas Mawson and his wireless operator, Sidney Jeffryes.
+In December 2013, the first opera to be based on Mawson's 1911–14 expedition to Antarctica, The Call of Aurora, by Tasmanian composer Joe Bugden, was performed at The Peacock Theatre in Hobart.
+A chamber opera, the work investigates the relationship between Mawson and Jeffryes.